 This article is intended to present a balanced view of the pros and cons associated with this procedure.

-Most important to keep in mind when learning about a procedure of this nature is the fact that this procedure is performed as long as the delay does not compromise the health of the mother or baby.
+Most important to keep in mind is that this procedure is performed as long as the delay does not compromise the health of the mother or baby.

 What are the benefits of delayed cord clamping?